AdobeDocs/target-developers/src/pages/before-administer/recs-api/fetch-recs-server-side-delivery-api.md

 ## Summary and Review

 Congratulations!
-By finishing this tutorial, you have learned how to:
+By completing this guide, you have learned how to:
 * [Manage your catalog using the Recommendations API](manage-catalog.md)
 * [Manage custom criteria using the Recommendations API](manage-custom-criteria.md)
 * [Use the Delivery API with Recommendations](fetch-recs-server-side-delivery-api.md)